mirror12k/llm-shell/README.md

 - Execute standard shell commands with real-time output.
 - Use language models to process commands described in natural language.
 - Syntax highlighting for code blocks returned by the language model.
-- Set one or multiple context files to provide additional information to the LLM.
+- Set one or multiple context/summary files to provide additional information to the LLM.
 - Change the underlying LLM backend (e.g., GPT-4 Turbo, GPT-4, GPT-3.5 Turbo).
 - Set or update the instruction for the LLM to change how it assists you.
 - Autocompletion for custom commands and file paths.